School Dress Code

 - General Expectations

-- Official Bishop Verot shirts with the “BV” emblem must be worn during the school day unless permission has otherwise been granted.
+- Official Bishop Verot shirts with the “BV” emblem or the new "VEROT" logo must be worn during the school day unless permission has otherwise been granted.
 Non-uniform Bishop Verot apparel (i.e. team shirts, NHS polos, team jerseys, etc.) are not permitted to be worn unless specific permission has been granted by the administration.
 All requests for team/club dress days must be made by the coach/moderator in advance.
 Renegades Sportswear is the authorized supplier of official BV shirts and maintains a supply of colors and styles approved by the school.
 Any shirt purchased from another supplier that does not have approved colors, styles, or emblems will be unacceptable.
 Renegades Sportswear is located at 17051 Jean Street, Unit 10 in Fort Myers (phone 239-275-6720, www.renegadesfl.com).
 The approved colors for the 2018-2019 school year are: black, white, and gold.
 Shirts of any other color, even if previously approved, are not permitted.

 - Approved Bishop Verot sweatshirts and jackets (through Bishop Verot teams or clubs) may be worn during cold weather, always with an official BV polo worn underneath.
 Non-Verot winter apparel can only be worn with specific permission during unusually cold weather.